 The SURF Awards has been running since 1998.
 It provides an opportunity for regeneration projects of all sizes to demonstrate value to funders and partners, support team-building and develop a national profile.
 SURF Award winners also receive additional showcase opportunities through SURF activities throughout the following year.

-The outcomes of the 2018 ‘20th Anniversary’ SURF Awards for Best Practice in Community Regeneration were announced on Thursday 6 December at a celebratory presentation event in Glasgow’s Grand Central Hotel.
-The winners are given below, and you can read the full news release here for more information and reaction.
+The outcomes of the prestigious 2019 SURF Awards for Best Practice in Community Regeneration were announced last Friday (05/12/19) at a celebratory presentation event in Glasgow’s Grand Central Hotel.

 SURF’s panel of 20 independent judges are drawn from national regeneration bodies and community groups.
-They carefully assessed all of the varied SURF Awards nominations in five thematic categories, visiting 15 different shortlisted initiatives from Dumfries and Galloway to Orkney Islands, before selecting the following category winners:
+They carefully assessed all of the varied SURF Awards nominations in five thematic categories, visiting 15 different shortlisted initiatives from Dumfries and Galloway to Inverness and Drumnadrochit, before selecting the following category winners:

 SURF Awards: Learning and Best Practice